hjiang13/La-MIR/README.md

-# LaMIR: Large Language Models for Intermediate Representation
+# La-MIR: 'La'rge 'La'nguage 'M'odels for 'I'ntermediate 'R'epresentation

 This repository contains the official implementation and evaluation framework for the ICML 2025 paper: